-Focus Your Topic Narrowly.
+Focus Your Topic Narrowly

 Do not try to communicate everything you would want legislators to know about your program in one fact sheet.
 Zero in on one issue.
-If you are asking for increased funding, you might prepare a fact sheet that explains why the funding is needed, how it will be used and the local benefit that will result.
+To ask for increased funding, you might prepare a fact sheet that explains why the funding is needed, how it will be used and the local benefit that will result.

-Organize the Information for Impact.
+Organize the Information for Impact